U.S. judge approves Kodak plan to exit bankruptcy

 Kodak's bankruptcy capped a protracted plunge for the company, which was founded in 1880 by George Eastman, the inventor of the hand-held camera and rolled photographic film.
 Kodak's market value topped $31 billion in the mid-1990s.

 When it filed for bankruptcy, it hoped to fetch more than $2 billion for about 1,100 patents related to digital imaging.
-But due in part to losses in high-profile patent litigation with Apple Inc (AAPL.O), the company was only able to sell the portfolio for about $525 million to a consortium led by Intellectual Ventures and RPX Corp (RPXC.O).
+But due in part to losses in high-profile patent litigation with Apple Inc, the company was only able to sell the portfolio for about $525 million to a consortium led by Intellectual Ventures and RPX Corp.

 The company sought other ways to save money.
 In April, it resolved a crucial dispute with its British pension, which dropped a $2.8 billion claim against Kodak while buying the company's personalized imaging and document imaging businesses for $650 million.

-The company reached an $895 million financing deal in June with JPMorgan Chase & Co (JPM.N), Bank of America Corp (BAC.N) and Barclays Plc (BARC.L).
+The company reached an $895 million financing deal in June with JPMorgan Chase & Co, Bank of America Corp and Barclays Plc.
 It also plans a $406 million rights offering, selling 34 million shares, or 85 percent of the equity in the reorganized company, with proceeds going to creditors.

 Shareholders fought to salvage some value from the bankruptcy, including at Tuesday's hearing, saying Kodak was undervaluing its reorganized entity.
 But Gropper repeatedly denied their efforts to form a committee to represent their interests, saying it was clear there would be no value for them.

-Gropper's patience ran out on Tuesday, when he admonished one shareholder for asking what he felt were overly broad questions of Kodak executives about their methodology for the company's valuation.
+Gropper's patience ran out however when he admonished one shareholder for asking what he felt were overly broad questions of Kodak executives about their methodology for the company's valuation.
 The Canadian shareholder spent close to an hour at the podium.

 Cross-examination questions must be narrowly focused, Gropper said.